 By reviewing your plan and comparing it to your actual results, you’ll get a better sense of when you should look to expand, and when you should be reining things in.
 Make a mistake and invest in your business at the wrong time and you could create a cash flow crunch that could sink your business.

-Income statement (profit and loss or P&L) analysis
+3. Review your Income statement (profit and loss or P&L)

 Your income statement (also called profit and loss or P&L) documents your income and your expenses.
 When you compare this statement to your forecast, you’ll see if your sales are meeting your goals and if you’re keeping your expenses in line with your budget.